 You can choose any flavor of Jello to make Jello Jigglers; you can also choose to make regular or sugar-free Jigglers.
 I tested both regular and sugar-free and did not find a big texture or taste difference.

-If you want to make one color of Jello Jigglers you will need two boxes of the same flavor (unless you want to layer it to make multi-color jello).
+If you want to make a single color of Jello Jigglers you will need two boxes of the same flavor (unless you want to layer it to make multi-color jello).

 If you choose to make multiple colors at once, you will want a mold for each color (I used three separate molds to get yellow, blue, and red).